heheda12345/MagPy-AE/get_started_tutorial/README.md

-# Get Start Tutorial: Compile a Toy model with DeepVisor
+# Get Start Tutorial: Compile a Toy model with MagPy
-We assume you already build and install DeepVisor following the *Installation* section in [README.md](../README.md).
+We assume you already build and install MagPy following the *Installation* section in [README.md](../README.md).

-This tutorial will first show how to use DeepVisor to compile and optimize a simple PyTorch program.
-Then, we will demonstrate the performance improvement with DeepVisor compiler for compiling complex PyTorch programs.
+This tutorial will first show how to use MagPy to compile and optimize a simple PyTorch program.
+Then, we will demonstrate the performance improvement with MagPy compiler for compiling complex PyTorch programs.

 *** for AE Reviewers ***
 Please use the following command to load the environment in our cluster.